-A student may request a Leave of Absence (LOA) with the occurrence of a medical emergency or illness, personal issues, financial hardship or military service.
-Students may also request a leave of absence if they wish to pursue research or another academic program in the midst of their studies at WesternU.
-Students must be in good academic standing to be eligible for a Leave of Absence.
+A student may request a Leave of Absence (LOA) with the occurrence of a medical emergency or illness, personal issues, financial hardship, or military service.
+Students may also request a leave of absence if they wish to pursue research or other academic programs in the midst of their studies at WesternU.

 Students requesting a Leave of Absence must submit the appropriate form to their College Dean (or designee).
-In the event of a medical emergency or illness, the request must be accompanied by a letter from the treating physician describing the nature of the disability for which the leave is requested, and the estimated length of time needed for recovery.
+In the event of a medical emergency or illness, the request must be accompanied by a letter from the treating physician describing the nature of the medical emergency or illness for which the leave is requested, and the estimated length of time needed for recovery.
+If a student does not submit the appropriate medical documentation supporting the need for a medical leave of absence within 30 days of the requested start of the leave, the request will be altered to reflect a leave approved based on personal/financial reasons.
+Once a leave has been designated as a personal/financial leave, it cannot be converted back to a medical leave.